This is the multi-page printable view of this section. Click here to print.

 03-11-2025

-After approximately 25 minutes airborne, we returned and scheduled a new flight.
+After around 25 minutes after taking off, we landed and scheduled a new flight.

 30-01-2026